SillyFreak/typst-stack-pointer/stack-pointer/gallery/sum.typ

       l(1, push("c", c))

       // int d = sum(a, b, c);
-      l(2)
-      let (d, ..steps) = sum(a, b, c); steps l(2, push("d", d))
+      let (d, ..steps) = sum(a, b, c) l(2); steps; l(2, push("d", d))

       // System.out.println(d);
-      l(3)
-      // here we call a function without return value.
-We can just write it
+      // Here we call a function without return value.
+We can just write it as-is.
-      // as-is
-      println(d)
-      // because we want to show the stack in the state after println()
-      // returned, add a step here back in the main method l(3)
+      // the second `l(3)` shows the stack after returning from `println()` l(3); println(d); l(3)
     })

-    // call the main function, which returns all steps for generating the subslides main()
+    // call the main function, which returns all steps for generating the subslides
-    // after the main() call, I also want to show the empty stack,
+    // after the main() call, I also want to show the empty stack, so add a subslide on the final
-    // so add a subslide on the final line of main() l(5)
+    // line of main()
+    main(); l(5)
   })
-  let steps = steps.enumerate(start: 1)
+  // for polylux subslides, we also need to have a "time" to know when to show what information let steps = steps.enumerate(start: 1)

-  // when generating the slide, it's crucial to specify the max-repetitions polylux-slide(max-repetitions: steps.len())[
+  // when generating the slide in Polylux, it's crucial to specify the max-repetitions polylux-slide(max-repetitions: steps.len())[
     == Program execution and the stack

     #set text(size: 0.8em)
     #grid(columns: (50%, 1fr), {
       for (when, step) in steps {
         let line = step.step.line
-        if line == none { continue }
+        // in some subslides, there are no lines to highlight if line == none { continue }
-        // this step has an associated line;
-        // render the highlight only in the specific subslide only(when, place(
+        // render the highlight only in the specific subslide:
+        // place an arrow where the code will be rendered only(when, place(
           dx: -1em,
           // this is hard-coded for the specific font - could be more flexible